Yonyar/DTech-HW/ESP32/README.md

 For a light device, we might have a main active topic: "Devices/Lights/device_id".
 Our device will listen here!
 We could also define sub-topics, each handled differently:
-- */OnOff -> expects the strings "on" or "off"
+- */state -> expects the string "trigger" to toggle the state (On/Off)
-- */Brightness -> expects a string between "0" and "100"
+- */brightness -> expects a string between "0" and "100"
-- */RGB -> expects a string with a hex RGB code
+- */rgb -> expects a string with a hex RGB code

 > ⚠️ Only string messages can be sent, but possibilities are endless.